 Washington Region Vision Zero Summit

-TBD — The George Washington University Milken Institute School of Public Health
+Thursday, September 24, 2020, 9:00 AM — The George Washington University Milken Institute School of Public Health or Virtual

 This event brings together elected officials, decision-makers, advocates, and the private sector to share best practices, insights and innovations to eliminate deaths and serious injuries on our region’s streets and highways.